punkkk/ng-popover/README.md

 Options
 -------
-###template
-Use the template attribute when you just want to add some text inside the popover.
-This avoids the hassle of creating an external template everytime.

-###template-url
-When you want to load the popover with an external template, set template-url to the path of your template.

 ###mode
 Decide on what event you want the popover to open - `click` or `mouseover`.
 If not specified, the click event will be used.